Audit Committee Charter

 - Review and discuss with management and the independent auditors financial information and earnings guidance provided to analysts and rating agencies.
 The Committee's discussion in this regard may be general in nature (i.e., discussion of the types of information to be disclosed and the type of presentation to be made) and need not take place in advance of each instance in which the Corporation may provide earnings guidance.

-- The Committee shall have the direct responsibility and authority to appoint, retain, compensate, evaluate, oversee and, where appropriate, replace the independent auditors.
+- The Committee shall have the direct responsibility and authority to appoint, compensate, retain, and oversee and, where appropriate, replace the independent auditors engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation.
 The Committee shall inform the independent auditors that such firm shall report directly to the Committee.
 The Committee shall resolve disagreements between management and the independent auditor regarding financial reporting.

 - Review the independent auditors' audit plan and areas of audit focus.
 Review the fees and other significant compensation to be paid to the independent auditors.